Letters of engagement for tax agents

 - extent to which the services can be relied upon and the limitation on clients relying on the advice

 - whether you intend to pass the client’s information to third parties and how you will get informed consent to do that

 - any arrangements for keeping the client’s documents or of making copies of them

 - your obligations (under the Tax Agent Services Act 2009) such as acting lawfully in the client’s best interests, acting honestly and with integrity, and arrangements you have in place to manage any conflicts of interest

 - the rights and obligations of the client under the taxation law such as advising about the self-assessment system and their rights of objection and appeals

 - explaining how fees are calculated, the frequency of billing and the timeframe for payment (disputes about fees are very common)

-- how you will deal tax refunds received on behalf of your client and whether they consent to your fees being deducted from any refund (refer to the Board’s recommendation about passing refunds to clients within 14 days)
+- how you will deal with tax refunds received on behalf of your client and whether the client consents to your fees being deducted from any refund (refer to the Board’s recommendation about passing refunds to clients within 14 days)

 - Webinar recording: Your questions answered - making the most of engagement letters

 - Information for clients - factsheet (PDF, 791 KB)